-What exactly is sawine?
-It’s a very rich sweet treat made with vermicelli, condensed milk, evaporated milk and flavoured with spice.
+What exactly is sawine though?
+It’s a very rich sweet treat made with vermicelli, condensed milk, evaporated milk and flavored with spices.
 Like many food related items though, there are a few ways in which sawine can be made but I learnt my method from none other than my mummy.
 She definitely makes the best 😀

 One very important part of making sawine is referred to as ‘parching’ which is the process that give the vermicelli its golden brown color.
 These days, you can purchase readily ‘parched’ vermicelli but I usually prefer to do it myself…soooo here goes….